2006 Volkswagen GTIEnlarge Photo

 And I was one of the cheering crowd when the New Beetle came out.
 For a moment VW was on the way back.

 But they are in the dumps again.
-VW has been losing $1 billion a year in
+VW has been losing $1 billion a

 What made me think of all this is VW’s new advertising campaign.
 According to the New York Times there will be a leggy blonde bimbo — Helga — in the skintight dress in the ads and phony German slogans like “Fast as Schnell” and a new slogan, “Make friends with your fast.”